sage-home/sage-analysis/docs/source/user/analyzing_sage.rst

 Analyze Only a Subset of Files
 ------------------------------

-For extremey large simulations, it may be prudent to analyze only a subset of files.
+For extremely large simulations, it may be prudent to analyze only a subset of files.
 For example, if **SAGE** run in parallel across 32 processors, we may only wish to analyze a quarter of these.
 This can be achieved by specifying the :py:attr:`~sage_analysis.model.Model.first_file_to_analyze` and :py:attr:`~sage_analysis.model.Model.last_file_to_analyze` for each model.